How to Understand Political Parties and Party Politics

 - Authoritative Individualism (Right-Right) – This is classical conservatism; it is pro-authority and for collective rights.

-NOTE ON THE ABOVE CHART: Socialism spans both the authoritative and non-authoritative collectivist ideologies, and Libertarianism spans the non-authoritative ideologies, and all parties are generally “mixed”.
+TIP: Socialism spans both the authoritative and non-authoritative collectivist ideologies, and Libertarianism spans the non-authoritative ideologies, and all parties are generally “mixed”.
 Both classical liberalism and libertarianism are similar ideologies, but different types of each would be placed in different spots on the above chart.
 The chart is showing broad terms, and can be illustrated a number of different ways using the same method discussed above.

 19th Century Isms (AP European History).
 Before we move on, let’s take a level-headed historical look at the 19th-century “isms.”
 This way we won’t have the debate sidetracked by what we think they mean circa America 2016.
 We can center ourselves instead in historical fact.
 The terms we use above in the chart and below in further descriptions are historical and not based on a modern viewpoint.